Ministry for Foreign Affairs legalisations

 - Extracts from registers and other documents issued by the Swedish Police authorities

 - Documents from the National Archives and the regional state archives

 - Grades/certificates from higher education institution

 - Swedish documents signed by a notary public

-- Swedish documents signed by a Swedish chamber of commerce
+- Swedish documents (invoices, VAT reports, certificates of origin, registration of trademark and other import and export documents) signed by a Swedish chamber of commerce

 - Documents not issued in Sweden that have been certified by the issuing country's embassy/consulate in Sweden